Time Out (Indian TV series)

 Time Out is an Indian 2017 comedy-drama mini web series directed by Danish Aslam and produced by Voot, starring Tahir Raj Bhasin and Sarah-Jane Dias in the lead roles.
 It premiered on the video streaming platform Voot in 2017.

 Plot

 The series deals with marriage issues in a comic and dramatic way.
 It is about a happily married couple Rahul (Tahir Raj Bhasin) and Radha (Sarah-Jane Dias).
 Their relationship is full of romance and going smooth and sound.
-Rahul and his spouse, Radha who is trying to become pregnant.
-It all begins with Rahul when he learns that his wife is preganent.
-And, reinforcing most of the male stereotypes out there, Rahul doesn't want a kid.
+Rahul and his spouse, Radha, who is trying to become pregnant, find their journey beginning when Rahul learns that his wife is expecting.
+And, reinforcing most of the male stereotypes out there, Rahul does not want a kid.
 He realizes he has been leading the life he is supposed to and not necessarily the one he wants to.